sevendoorknobs/DMNQI/docs/masternode_vps.md

 Clone this git repository first:

 ```
-git clone https://github.com/masternodes/vps.git && cd vps
+git clone https://github.com/sevendoorknobs/DMNQI.git && cd vps
 ```

 ## Install the desired masternode and amount

-Use the *./install.sh* script with the desired crypto and masternode count as parameters, e.g. to install 4 PIVX masternodes:
+Use the *./install.sh* script with the desired crypto and masternode count as parameters, e.g. to install 4 DIVI masternodes:

 ```
-./install.sh -p pivx -c 4
+./install.sh -p DIVI -c 4
 ```

 The script downloads, compiles and configures the system now.
 This will usually take between 5-15 minutes.